vaughanchandler/linit/README.md

 ## Manjaro support

-These tags have been tested with Manjaro 20.2.1 and are working:

-* devops (installs open source version of VS Code)
-* network
-* pentest
-* ssh
-* sshd
-* swap
-* swap1
-* ufw
-* ufw_sshd

-These tags have been tested with Manjaro 20.2.1 and are failing:
+Some tags were tested successfully with Manjaro 20.2.1 using an older version of Linit.
+The upgrade tag is known to not work.

-* upgrade

-Other tags have not been tested with Manjaro.

 # Troubleshooting